Action of 22 October 1917: Prelude

-German defensive preparations
+German preparations

 On the nights of 14/15, 16/17, 18/19 and 19/20 October, the Germans conducted gas bombardments on the Hanebeek, Zonnebeke and Steenbeek valleys.
 Blue Cross gas (sneezing gas, diphenyl chloroarsine) shells were fired to make men take off their gas masks, making them vulnerable to the following Yellow Cross shells (mustard gas, dichloroethyl sulphide) which caused blisters, throat and eye injuries.
 There were few Allied fatalities but thousands of infantry, gunners and men in working parties were contaminated by the mustard gas and needed medical treatment.
 Opposite XIV Corps, was Gruppe Staden (Group Staden, a corps headquarters) which administered the defence of the area and commanded the divisions holding it, which were moved into the area for a time and were then relieved by fresh divisions.
 In mid-October, the divisions in Gruppe comprised the 58th Division, recently arrived from the Eastern Front, parts of the 3rd Division from Marine-Korps-Flandern (Admiral Ludwig von Schröder) and the 26th Reserve Division.
 Units of the 58th Division had begun to move up through Houthulst Forest to bolster the 119th Division on 13 October, under frequent British and French artillery and gas bombardment.
 On 20 October, the Allied preparatory bombardment shifted to the German support lines and two soldiers, trapped in an overturned pillbox since 15 October, were rescued.
 Next day, German artillery bombarded the front of Gruppe Staden to disrupt the massing of French and British troops for another attack.

-British offensive preparations
+British preparations

 The weather improved in mid-October, rainfall diminishing to an average of 1.4 mm per day, which prevented the dreadful condition of the ground from deteriorating further.
 German artillery bombardments increased on plank roads and other attack preparations, which were easily visible from Passchendaele Ridge.
 From 14 October, the Germans bombarded the Steenbeek Valley almost nightly with gas shell and during the night German aircraft bombed targets behind Allied lines.
 Further back, British artillery positions and infantry bivouacs were covered in mustard oil and had to be quarantined.
-Despite the nightly gas bombardments and frequent day bombardments, new roads and artillery emplacements were built on time and from 21 October, British artillery began wire-cutting and destructive bombardments on German pillboxes and blockhouses.
+Despite the nightly gas bombardments and frequent day bombardments, new roads and artillery emplacements were built on time and from 21 October British artillery began wire-cutting and destructive bombardments on German pillboxes and blockhouses.
 Daily preparatory barrages were fired deeper into the German defences.